On the first of January 1959, the citizens of Cuba woke up to a new reality; there had been a revolution in Cuba during the night.

 The Predicament Of Dictatorship

-Fidel Castro and the 26th of July movement were opposed to this policy and wanted the resources of Cuba to belong to the Cuban government.
+Fidel Castro and the 26th of July movement were opposed to this policy and wanted the resources of Cuba to belong to the Cuban people and government.

 Hence, he wanted to transfer ownership of the sugar- and coffee plantations in Cuba.
 This involves excluding foreign billion-dollar companies.